 A cancer diagnosis can be a very stressful experience for patients as well as caregivers, friends and family.
 Learning to manage and decrease stress caused by cancer or everyday concerns can reduce depression, anxiety, and symptoms related to cancer and cancer treatment and increase your overall sense of well-being.

-The Ridley-Tree Cancer Center offers a variety of programs to help patients, caregivers, and surviors manage stress that may arise from a cancer diagnosis, treatment or everyday concerns.
-For more information about these and many other programs, please see the Cancer Center Calendar or call (805) 879-5678.
+Ridley-Tree Cancer Center offers a variety of free programs to help patients, caregivers, and survivors manage the stress that may arise from a cancer diagnosis, treatment or everyday concerns.
+Due to the COVID-19 pandemic, all Wellness classes are currently being offered online via Zoom.
+For more information including who qualifies for Ridley-Tree Cancer Center Wellness Programs & Classes and class descriptions, visit the Ridley-Tree Cancer Center website or call (805) 879-5678.

 This group provides a safe place for those who are newly diagnosed with cancer to share and learn coping skills for the cancer journey.
 The group will discuss common issues that affect most people when they are initially diagnosed, such as shock, sharing the diagnosis or not, regaining control, dealing with a new self-image, living with uncertainty, and more.